-The City and Barge, Waggoner, Sumner and Cannon, Inc. (BWSC) are undertaking a study to understand the challenges, opportunities, and perspectives associated with potential development along the Harpeth River in Downtown Franklin.
-The project area will include land along both sides of the Harpeth River from Pinkerton Park to Bicentennial Park.
+The City and Barge, Waggoner, Sumner and Cannon, Inc. (BWSC) undertook a study to understand the challenges, opportunities, and perspectives associated with potential development along the Harpeth River in Downtown Franklin.
+The project area included land along both sides of the Harpeth River from Pinkerton Park to Bicentennial Park.

 - To identify areas within the floodplain that may be appropriate for development based on a review of the existing flood modeling and limited conceptual analysis.